TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version)

 Let $\allreps = \{p_1, p_2, \ldots, p_n\}$ be the set of all replicas, and define $F_1 = \{p_1, p_2, \ldots, p_k\}$, $F_2 = \{p_{k+1}, p_{k + 2}, \ldots, p_{2k}\}$, and $G = \{p_{2k + 1}, p_{2k + 2}, \ldots, p_{2k+ g}\}$.
-Now assume the contrary to the Theorem statement, i.e., there exists an algorithm $\alg{}{'}$ that implements a $k$-tolerant safe obstruction-free SWSR register with $n = 2k + g$.
+Now assume the contrary to the theorem statement, i.e., there exists an algorithm $\alg{}{}$ that implements a $\FCRR{k,r,b}$-tolerant safe obstruction-free SWSR register with $n = 2k + g$.

-First define $\world_1'$ to be an execution where these actions take place before any other action: replicas in $F_1$ crash permanently, and then $W = \writ(v)$ is invoked as the only invocation of register operations.
-Since $|F_1| \le k$, $\alg{}{'}$ is safe and obstruction-free, and $W$ completes safely.
-Now consider execution $\world_1$ to be the execution obtained by removing permanent replica crashes from the smallest prefix of $\world_1'$ where $W$ completes.
-Due to asynchronicity, actions happenning at replicas in $F_1$ can be arbitrarily delayed, so $\world_1$ is also valid despite no actions taking place at any replica in $F_1$, and $W = \writ(v)$ is invoked and completes safely.
+First define $\world_1'$ to be an execution where the only crash and invocation events happen before all other events and are as follows: replicas in $F_1$ crash permanently, and then $W = \writ(v)$ is invoked.
+Since $|F_1| \le k$, $\world_1'$ is $\FCRR{k,r,b}\text{-valid}$ and $\alg{}{}$ is obstruction-free in $\world_1'$, and thus $W$ completes.
+Now consider execution $\world_1$ to be the finite execution obtained by removing permanent replica crashes from the smallest prefix of $\world_1'$ where $W$ completes.
+Due to asynchronicity, receive actions happening at replicas in $F_1$ can be arbitrarily delayed, so $\world_1$ is also valid despite no receive actions at any replica in $F_1$ or messages from $F_1$ being delivered.

-Now define $\world_2'$ to be an execution where these actions take place before any other action: replicas in $F_2$ crash permanently and replicas in $G$ crash and restart, then $R = \rd()$ is invoked as the only invocation of register operations.
-Since $|F_2| \le k$ and $|G| \le min(b, r) \le b$, $\alg{}{'}$ is safe and obstruction-free, and $R$ completes safely.
-Additionally, no $\writ()$ has been invoked, so $R$ must return the initial value $v_0$.
-Now consider execution $\world_2$ to be the execution obtained by removing permanent replica crashes from the smallest prefix of $\world_2'$ where $R$ completes.
-Due to asynchronicity, actions happenning at replicas in $F_2$ can be arbitrarily delayed, so $\world_2$ is also valid despite no actions taking place at any replica in $F_2$, and $R = \rd(v)$ is invoked, completes safely, and returns the initial value $v_0$.
+Now define $\world_2'$ to be an execution where the only crash and invocation events happen before all other events and are as follows: replicas in $F_2$ crash permanently and replicas in $G$ crash and restart, then $R = \rd()$ is invoked.
+Since $|F_2| \le k$ and $|G| \le min(b, r) \le b$, $\world_2'$ is $\FCRR{k,r,b}\text{-valid}$ and $\alg{}{}$ is obstruction-free in $\world_2'$, and thus $R$ completes.
+Additionally, $\alg{}{}$ must also be safe in $\world_2'$ and no $\writ()$ has been invoked, so $R$ must return the initial value.
+Now consider execution $\world_2$ to be the finite execution obtained by removing permanent replica crashes from the smallest prefix of $\world_2'$ where $R$ completes.
+Due to asynchronicity, message receive actions can be arbitrarily delayed, so $\world_2$ is valid despite no receive actions at any replica in $F_2$ or messages by $F_2$ being delivered.